 - morning appointment - 8.30am to 12.30pm.
 Demand for morning appointments is high and availability is low.
 By selecting another appointment time you might be able to get the work completed sooner.

-If we receive a lot of emergency repairs, your appointment may have to be changed, but we’ll let you know if this is the case.
+If we receive a lot of emergency repairs, your appointment may have to be changed.
+We’ll let you know if this is the case.

 Access to your home

 It’s important that someone over 18 is at home when we arrive to carry out the repair.
-Please make sure you keep to the appointment time we arrange so we can carry out the work for you.
+Please make sure you keep to the agreed appointment time so we can carry out the work for you.

-We sometimes use contractors to boost the services we provide so the person carrying out the repair might not be a Thirteen member of staff.
+We sometimes use contractors to boost the services we provide.
 All our employees and contractors always carry identification so please ask to see it before allowing them into your home.